What is Diabetes?

 - A fasting blood glucose level of greater than 125 on two separate occasions

 Once a patient is diagnosed with diabetes, he or she will be given a prescription for medication and a glucometer.
 The glucometer is used to check blood sugar levels at specific points throughout the day.
-Until the root cause of diabetes is discovered and treated, patients will continue down the path of the drug-based system, taking one drug after the next as the body adjusts to each of the diabetic medications that are available.
+Until the cause of diabetes is discovered and treated, patients will continue down the path of the drug-based system, taking one drug after the next as the body adjusts to each of the diabetic medications that are available.
 Many of the complications of diabetes are actually caused by systemic drug treatments and the incorrect dietary advice that some patients receive.

 Conventional treatment of diabetes

 Conventional medicine involves the use of medication to stabilize glucose levels and control the symptoms associated with diabetes.
-Although diet changes are recommended and exercise routines encouraged, the root cause of the problem remains a mystery: Therefore, it is not treated.
+Although diet changes are recommended and exercise routines encouraged, the cause of the problem remains a mystery: Therefore, it is not treated.

-For nearly two decades, Dr. Jorge Peláez was a neurologist and sleep specialist: He decided to concentrate on functional medicine because he wanted to fill the gap between conventional medicine and integrative medicine.
-Therefore, at RevitaLife, we use conventional medicine as a means to diagnose our patients and then we concentrate on finding, and treating the root cause of the problem our patient is experiencing.
+For nearly two decades, Dr. Jorge Peláez was a neurologist and sleep specialist: He decided to concentrate on integrative medicine because he wanted to fill the gap between conventional medicine and integrative medicine.
+Therefore, at RevitaLife, we use conventional medicine as a means to diagnose our patients and then we concentrate on finding, and treating the cause of the problem our patient is experiencing.
 Dr. Jorge Peláez helps his patients attain optimal health and wellness through lifestyle changes.
 Since each patient is unique, Dr. Peláez takes the time to create personalized treatment programs that are designed to meet the needs of a specific patient.

 Dr. Peláez believes that diabetes illustrates the healthcare woes of America more than any other disease process.
 If you are tired of taking prescription medications, seeing your life as a daily struggle and doing your best just to muddle through, there is hope.
 Many diabetics have had enough with the continuous cycle of drugs, diets that do not work and blood glucose tests.
-Dr. Jorge Peláez can help find the root cause of your problem and address it.

 If you are diabetic, concerned you may be at risk for diabetes or you just want to feel better, contact RevitaLife to discover how you might be able to eliminate the need for medications and glucose tests.
 Click the button below to schedule your initial consultation.